 All concert attendance MUST be completed by the close of each semester.
-Failure to attend the required six (6) concerts during the semester and/or not fulling the variety of concerts required will result in a "U" for the semester and the Recital Attendance course will have to be repeated.
+Failure to attend the required seven concerts during the semester and/or not fulfilling the variety of concerts required will result in a "U" for the semester and the Recital Attendance course will have to be repeated.